anshumanv/crazy-canvas/README.md

 Generate random patterns with random colors and draw width.

+Click and hover mouse around the screen and generate random crazy patterns.

 ### Features
 * Colours changing with time.
 * Oscillating draw width.